 Salomon X Ultra 4 Mid GTX - Best Overall

-The Salomon is the boot we grab without thinking on most Maine mornings.
-On a rainy September day on the Beehive, the Contagrip MA rubber stuck to wet granite where a pair of older Merrells had slipped badly the week before.
+The Salomon is the boot we would grab without thinking on most Maine mornings.
+On a rainy September day on a trail like the Beehive, the Contagrip MA rubber sticks to wet granite where softer or older compounds slip badly.
 That difference in rubber compound is not marketing fluff.
-You feel it on every angled slab.
+You feel it on every angled slab, and it is the trait owners praise most.

 The Advanced Chassis midsole gives you a stable platform on the uneven root networks that cover trails like Jordan Pond Loop without making the boot feel like a ski boot.
-And at just over two pounds for the pair, our legs were noticeably fresher at the end of a 10-mile Cadillac South Ridge day compared to heavier boots.
+And at just over two pounds for the pair, your legs stay noticeably fresher at the end of a 10-mile Cadillac South Ridge day compared to heavier boots.

-Gore-Tex liner held up through a full day of rain at Grafton Notch and multiple stream crossings on Gulf Hagas.
-No wet socks.
+The Gore-Tex liner is built to hold up through a full day of rain at Grafton Notch and multiple stream crossings on Gulf Hagas, and owners consistently report dry feet in sustained wet.

 The catch: Salomon runs narrow.
 If you have wide feet, these will pinch after mile three.
-We watched a hiking partner switch to the Keen Targhees mid-trip because the Salomons were cramping his toes on descents.
+Wide-footed hikers routinely report switching to the Keen Targhees because the Salomons cramp their toes on descents.
 Try them on with your actual hiking socks before buying.

 Best overall for Maine hiking